Skip to main content

 5. Allow the current session to elapse and then wait for two full sessions.

 It is imperative that you keep Validator A running during this time. set_key does not have an immediate effect and requires two full sessions to elapse before it does.
-If you do switch off Validator A too early you may risk being chilled and face a fault within the Thousand Validator Programme.
+If you do switch off Validator A too early you may risk being chilled and face a fault within the Decentralized Nodes program.

 Session N+3